-As of September 30, 2021, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
+As of September 30, 2022, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
 However, if there are unfavorable changes to actual operating results or to projections of future income, we may determine that it is more likely than not that such deferred tax assets may not be realizable.

-We recorded a provision for income taxes of \$0.6 million and \$4.6 million for the three months ended September 30, 2021 and 2020.
+We recorded a benefit from income taxes of \$0.6 million and a provision for income taxes of \$0.6 million for the three months ended September 30, 2022 and 2021.
+The change from an income tax provision to an income tax benefit was primarily due to the changes in the amount of pre-tax income or loss and the Company's estimated annual effective tax rate.